Jrhenderson11/CTFTools/Steg/README.md

 Does bloody loads of stuff.
 Basically a container for loads of image manipulation / steganography techniques.
 A bit WIP currently, but has a nice menu

+### qr-fixer
+**`python3 qr-fixer.py`**

+During the inter-ACE and volga CTFs there were a couple of challenges involving QR codes which didn't scan, so after spending hours manually editing them in an image editor I decided to make a tool that automated this stuff.
+Currently it only has one basic mode but I'm working on adding more.

 ### waver
 **`python3 waver.py`**